amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 - SoftwareOath
 - Sms

-Sign in to the Azure Portal and verify these Authentication methods are not enabled.
+Sign in to the Azure Portal and verify these Authentication methods are not enabled by navigating to Azure Active Directory --> Security --> Authentication Methods.

 </p>
 </details>